cpvrlab/SLProject4/docs/pages/SLProject.md

 <p>
 Welcome to the SLProject.
 SL stands for Scene Library.
 It is developed at the
 <a href="http://www.bfh.ch/en/studies/bachelor/engineering_and_information_technology/information_technology.html">
-Berne University of Applied Sciences (BFH)</a> and is used for student projects in the
+Bern University of Applied Sciences (BFH)</a> and is used for student projects in the
 <a href="https://www.cpvrlab.ti.bfh.ch/">cpvrLab</a>.
 The various applications show what you can learn in three semesters about 3D computer graphics in real time rendering and ray tracing.
 The framework is built in C++ and OpenGL ES and can be built for Windows,